MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 *You can enter only one restriction for each restriction type.
-For example, if you enter a restriction specifying that history for batch IDs 100 through 300 should be removed, you can’t enter another restriction for batch IDs 500 through 800.
+For example, if you enter a restriction specifying that history for batch IDs 100 through 300 should be removed, you can't enter another restriction for batch IDs 500 through 800.
 To remove multiple ranges of history, remove each range separately.*